Updated January 1, 2021

 Medically Reviewed By Aaron Horn, LMFT, MA

-What Is Online Therapy All About And How Can It Help?
+What Is Online Therapy And How Can An Online Therapist Help You?

-In this article, we give you the inside scoop on what it's "really" like to get therapy with a counselor online.
-We’ll walk you through the pros and cons of seeking online counseling.
-We also provide success stories and benefits of working with experienced mental health counselors on the BetterHelp platform.
+Below you will be able to clearly understand what it's "really" like to get therapy with a counselor online working directly with one of the therapists at BetterHelp.com.
+You can expect to learn about and better understand the pros and cons of seeking online counseling.
+We'll also provide you with success stories and the benefits of working with experienced counselors.

-What this means is -- you’re not getting advice from online strangers, text messaging friends or a blog.
-You're working with licensed mental health professionals who can help you learn how to communicate more effectively and to heal from the unhealed traumas that may be ruining your life.
-Maybe your doctor has recommended therapy to you, but you weren’t sure how accessible it would be.
+Therefore... you’re not getting advice from online strangers, text messaging friends, or a blog.
+You're working with licensed mental health professionals & therapists who can help you communicate more effectively and to heal from unhealed traumas.
+Maybe your doctor has recommended therapy to you, but you weren’t sure about the level of accessibility it would have.

-During sessions with an online therapist, you gain access to a wide range of psychotherapy expertise and tools along with licensed professionals who genuinely care about your wellbeing.
-You can work with a therapist through text chat, voice messaging and video chat - whichever way of communicating with your doctor is most comfortable for you.
+During sessions with therapists on our platform, you gain access to a wide range of online therapy expertise and tools along with licensed professionals who genuinely care about your wellbeing.
+You can work with an online therapist through text chat, voice messaging and video chat - whichever way of communicating feels most comfortable for you.

-BetterHelp offers one of the best online therapy programs that provides access to on-demand communication with a licensed therapist and other doctors and licensed mental health professionals.
-The BetterHelp online therapy platform also offers access to top-notch customer service professionals who provide confidential user support to clients.
+We offer one of the best online therapy programs, providing access to on-demand communication with a licensed therapist and other doctors.
+The BetterHelp platform for our therapists also offers access to top-notch customer service professionals who provide confidential user support to clients.

 The BetterHelp platform offers access to mental health solutions for people of all ages.
 This includes live chat, phone, video chats, and SMS support for services for teens and adults.